Iggnus/cheali-charger-i1/README.md

 ==========================

 Based at Pawel's firmware - [Branch:master at 16.01.2016](https://github.com/stawel/cheali-charger/tree/667b235d5663109c599a1da354d420ba6162a6a3)
-With some fixes from later versions: bugfix, atmega32, ADC: occasionally ADC reads wrong channel
+With some fixes from later versions (till Dec,2016)
-bugfix: determine cell count only at the beginning of charge
-avr: move speaker code to Timer0 partly - fix: add Keyboard debounce for all states set Program::dischargeOutputCapacitor discharge current to max 1A (0.5)
-bugfix: disable T internal during calibration

-Compatible with EEPROM v1.99 10.3.12
+Compatible with EEPROM v1.99/v2.00 10.3.12
 ___

 for testing